fyng/auto_procedure_classification/README.md

 # Medical Procedure Classification Pipeline
 This pipeline uses the google/medgemma-27b-text-it model to classify cancer surgery procedure descriptions into purpose categories.

-BUILD WITH VIBE-CODING! (with minimal interventions)

-The model classifies descriptions of surgical procedures in an oncology setting into one of these categories:
-- **Diagnostics**: Biopsies, diagnostic procedures
-- **Tumor removal**: Resections, excisions, tumor removal procedures
-- **Hemostasis**: Bleeding control procedures
-- **Access**: Port placement, catheter insertion, access procedures
-- **Therapeutic Ablation/Embolization**: Ablation and embolization procedures
-- **Reconstruction/Repair**: Repair and reconstruction procedures
-- **Other**: Procedures that don't fit the above categories

 ## Set-up
 From within a virtual environment, run
 ```